Area of Interest Selection#

 Note

-note that the columns don’t have to be named with any specific structure, the only requirement is that your dataset has to be composed of an Id, Longitude, and Latitude columns.
+The columns don’t have to be named with any specific structure; the only requirement is that your dataset has to be composed of columns for ID, longitude and latitude.

 GEE asset#

-The File selector widget will search for all the Table assets (i.e. Feature Collection) stored in your GEE account.
-You can also copy and paste in the text field a custom third-party asset, however, be sure that you have the access permission, otherwise, the module won’t be able to use that source and an error will be displayed.
+The file selector widget will search for all Table assets (i.e. Feature collection) stored in your GEE account.
+You can also copy and paste a custom third-party asset into the text field; however, be sure that you have access permission – otherwise, the module won’t be able to use that source and an error message will be displayed.

-Once you have selected a valid asset, the module will query all the available columns in your provided asset and will display them in the column dropdown widget.
-By default, all the features in the dataset will be selected Use all features, however, if you are interested in using a specific geometry, select a column to filter your dataset, and a new dropdown will load all the unique values for that specific column, select one.
+Once you have selected a valid asset, the module will query all available columns in your provided asset and display them in the Column dropdown widget.
+By default, all features in the dataset will be selected (Use all features); however, if you are interested in using a specific geometry, select a column to filter your dataset; a new dropdown list will load all of the unique values for that specific column – select one.

 Note

-note that this method will only be available when you are using a module that requires a connection to your GEE account.
-You can check this by navigating through the app’s dashboard and noticing the icon at the right side of the drawer.
+This method will only be available when you are using a module that requires a connection to your GEE account.
+You can check this by navigating through the app’s dashboard and noticing the icon at the right side of the shapes.

 Note

-Not all the modules have all the mentioned methods, their availability will depend on the module context, i.e. some apps would require polygons while others points.
+All of the modules do not have all of the mentioned methods.
+Their availability will depend on the module context (e.g. some apps require polygons, while others require points).

-Finally, click the Select AOI button, if all the inputs are correct you will see a success message and your aoi will be displayed in green on the map.
+Finally, select the Select AOI button.
+If all inputs are correct, you will see a success message and your AOI will be displayed in green on the map.
 Otherwise, an indicative error message will be displayed.